 indoor cannabis plant

 Cannabis is a plant that has been used for medicinal and recreational purposes for centuries.
-In recent years, it has become more widely legalized and accepted around the world, leading to increased use among adults.
-However, there is a lot of debate around whether or not cannabis can be addictive.
+In recent years, it has become more widely legalized and accepted around the world, leading to an increase in its use among adults.
+However, there is much debate as to whether or not cannabis can be addictive.

 What is addiction?

-Addiction is defined as a compulsive behavior to use a substance despite negative consequences, but it is different to speak of addiction or psychological dependence that it is to speak of physical dependence.
-We, humans tend to develop psychological dependence to everything: to our phone, to our bed, to our ex.
-So it wouldn't be fair to measure how addictive a substance is based solely on the psychological dependence developed by the users.
-It is true that anything that makes us feel good and we use it for long periods of time or indulge in it periodically has the potential to become something that we depend on in the future.
+Addiction is defined as a compulsive behavior to use a substance despite negative consequences, but it is different to talk about psychological addiction or dependence than to talk about physical dependence.
+Humans tend to develop psychological dependence to everything: to our phone, to our bed, to our ex.
+Therefore, it would not be fair to measure how addictive a substance is based solely on the psychological dependence developed by users.
+It is true that anything that makes us feel good and we use it for long periods of time or indulge in it periodically has the potential to become something we become dependent on in the future.

-Physical dependence is something that happens in more extreme cases in which the body becomes accustomed to the presence of THC and needs it to function normally.
-When someone who has developed physical dependence on THC stops using it or reduces their intake, they can experience withdrawal symptoms like irritability, anxiety, insomnia, decreased appetite, sweating, and tremors.
-These symptoms can typically last for several days to a few weeks, depending on the extent of dependence, and they are treatable, in many cases with CBD.
+Physical dependence is something that occurs in more extreme cases where the body becomes accustomed to the presence of THC and needs it to function normally.
+When someone who has developed physical dependence on THC stops or reduces their consumption, they may experience withdrawal symptoms such as irritability, anxiety, insomnia, decreased appetite, sweating and tremors.
+These symptoms usually last several days or a few weeks, depending on the degree of dependence, and are treatable, in many cases with CBD.

 Best practices to avoid addiction: